benevolent-games/nubs/readme.md

         // apply a common css theme
         themeElements(

+          // stylesheet applied into the shadow doms themeCss,

-          // get all nubs elements
+          // get all nub element classes
-          getElements()
+          getElements(),
         )
       )
       ```